Are you looking for the perfect no-bean chili? This Texas chili recipe is the ideal option!

 - Stir occasionally.
 While the chili is simmering, stir it now and then.
 Doing so will prevent scorching and sticking.

 - Add extra broth.
-If the chili is thicker than you like, add more beef broth.
+I usually get asked about how to thicken chili, but it’s too thick, add more beef broth.
 Plain water will also work.

 - Make it extra spicy.
 Add jalapenos or cayenne to dial up the heat.